Highway 44 (Thailand): Route details

 In Krabi Province, it starts at Amphoe Ao Luek and passes through Plai Phraya.
 It enters Surat Thani Province at Amphoe Phrasaeng and passes through Amphoe Khian Sa, Amphoe Ban Na Doem, Amphoe Mueang Surat Thani and ends at Amphoe Kanchanadit.

 Total length is about 190 km.
 About 40 km is in Krabi Province and 150 km in Surat Thani Province.
-Route 44 is asphalt for entire length and has four lanes total, two lanes in each direction with a 150-metre-wide ditch to separate the roadways.
+Route 44 is asphalt for its entire length and has four lanes total, two lanes in each direction with a 150-metre-wide ditch to separate the roadways.